-During the initial phase ("critical period"), agents' temporal representations were allowed to adapt to the environment's temporal statistics.
-Agents belonged to one of two groups, early life unpredictability (ELU) or control.
-The two groups were differentiated by the distributions their
+During the initial phase ("critical period"), agents' TRs were allowed to adapt to the environment's temporal statistics.
+Agents belonged to one of two groups, ELU or control.
+The two groups were differentiated by the distributions their reward timings were sampled from, with the ELU agents' distribution having the same mean as the control agents' but a higher variance.
+In the second phase ("post critical period"), both groups received reward at the same time step on each rewarded trial and, critically, agents' TRs were not allowed to adapt to the novel environment's statistics.